-The federal government requires the Housing Authority to inspect all units assisted through the Section 8 Housing Choice Voucher program, as well as most other programs it administers.
-A unit must be inspected before move-in and then annually thereafter.
+The federal government requires the Housing Authority to inspect all units assisted through the Section 8 Housing Choice Voucher Program, as well as other programs it administers.
+A unit must be inspected before move-in and then biennially thereafter.

 Tips for Getting Ready for Your Inspection

-• For move-in inspections, make sure the power is on and the unit is vacant.
+For move-in inspections, make sure the utilities are on and the unit is vacant.

-• For annual inspections, make sure that an adult is present.
+- For biennial inspections, make sure that an adult is present.
 We recommend that both the landlord and the tenant attend the inspection.

-• Review our Sample Housing Quality Standards (HQS) Inspection Checklist and try to make repairs before the inspection to avoid delays.
+- Review the Inspection Checklist CLICK HERE and try to make repairs before the inspection to avoid delays.

 What is the purpose of the inspection?

-The purpose of the inspection is to ensure that units we assist are “decent, safe, and sanitary.”
-These standards are called Housing quality Standards, or HQS, and are not the same as building codes.
-We encourage review of our Sample HQS Inspection Checklist in detail before the inspector arrives.
+The purpose of the inspection is to ensure that all residents “live in safe and habitable dwellings.”
+These standards are called National Standards for the Physical Inspection of Real Estate (NSPIRE) and are not the same as building codes.
 If minor repairs can be taken care of before the inspection, there is a better chance that the unit will pass right away.

-For initial move-in inspections, we will send the landlord a letter listing the corrections that need to be made.
+For initial move-in inspections, the landlord will be made aware of the deficiencies that need to be made, at the completion of the initial inspection.
 Once the landlord has made the repairs, he or she must call us to schedule a second inspection.
 If the unit fails again, we advise the tenant to look for another unit.

-For annual inspections, landlords are given a deadline to complete repairs and reschedule and inspection.
+For biennial inspections, landlords are given a deadline to complete the repairs and a reschedule notice inspection is sent to both landlord and tenant.
 If repairs are not completed by the deadline, the Housing Authority will stop payment to the landlord.

-Can the tenant move in before unit passes inspection?
+Can the tenant move in before the unit passes inspection?

 The tenant will have to pay the full rent if he/she moves in before the unit passes inspection, a lease is signed, and the Housing Authority contract is signed.
 The rent is not retroactive.
 The Housing Authority rent begins the day the unit passes inspection, or the effective day of the lease, whichever is later, provided the paperwork is complete.